This is UK organist Jonathan Scott performing Fugue a la gigue in G Major by

 have had Sebastian Bach smiling with approval.

-We offer our compliments and sincere thanks to Mr. Scott for posting this instructive video for public viewing.
+We offer our highest compliments and sincere thanks to Mr. Scott for posting this instructive video for public viewing.